 About

-I am a clinical psychology doctoral candidate at the University of New Mexico, researching how to improve the development and implementation of mental health interventions for global groups.
+I am a clinical psychologist postdoctoral fellow at the Emory University School of Medicine, researching how to improve the development and implementation of mental health interventions for global groups.

 I have two main research interests.
 The first is studying and standardizing the training of supervised, or lay, mental health providers: a potential answer to the treatment gap in psychotherapy.